 6. Keratosis Pilaris: Rough Dots on Arms and Thighs

-It tends to improve in summer and worsen in winter when skin is drier.
+It tends to improve in summer and worsen in winter when the skin is drier.
 Regular exfoliation with a gentle scrub and moisturizing with products containing urea, lactic acid, or salicylic acid improves the texture over time.
 It often runs in families alongside atopic dermatitis and ichthyosis.

 7. Eczema (Atopic Dermatitis)